 Every married couple with kids knows that having children is a thankless job.
-It can be incredibly challenging and rewarding to raise children together, but most couples don’t realize that marriage changes after children.
+Raising children together can be incredibly challenging and rewarding, but most couples don’t realize that marriage changes after children.
 Some of these changes are easily anticipated, while others are somewhat unexpected.

-Introducing children into the family dynamic can also put a strain on a marriage, but with each challenge comes the opportunity to learn something new about yourself and your spouse.
-Ultimately, way that your marriage changes after children can be difficult to cope with, but they can also shed a positive light on how well you and your spouse work together.
+Introducing children into the family dynamic can also strain a marriage, but with each challenge comes the opportunity to learn something new about yourself and your spouse.
+Ultimately, how your marriage changes after children can be challenging to cope with, but they can also shed a positive light on how well you and your spouse work together.

-You may have thought you’d experienced big life changes before you had kids.
-Introducing a new human being into the world changes your life and marriage in ways that you could never have anticipated.
-Having children is quite literally the biggest life change you can make because suddenly, you’re entirely responsible for another person’s health, well-being, and happiness besides yourself.
+You may have thought you’d experienced significant life changes before you had kids.
+Introducing a new human being into the world changes your life and marriage in ways you could never have anticipated.
+Having children is the most significant life change you can make because, suddenly, you’re entirely responsible for another person’s health, well-being, and happiness besides yourself.

-Before you had kids, you only had to worry about taking care of yourself and your spouse.
+Before you had kids, you only had to worry about caring for yourself and your spouse.
 You had to make sure your basic needs were being met at the very least.
 Now you have to do all of that and more for your children.
 Plus, you have to teach your children right from wrong.
-It’s a lot of pressure for anyone to be under, and that certainly impacts your marriage.
+It’s a lot of pressure for anyone to be under, which certainly impacts your marriage.

 Small gestures have big impacts

-After you have kids, you realize the little things make all of the difference in the world, like making a bag lunch for your spouse or preparing a cup of coffee for them.
-Making a cup of coffee was not a big deal before, but now that there are kids involved, it’s a godsend when your spouse hands you a cup of freshly brewed joe.
+After you have kids, you realize the little things make all the difference in the world, like making a bag lunch for your spouse or preparing a cup of coffee.
+Making a cup of coffee was not a big deal before, but now that kids are involved, it’s a godsend when your spouse hands you a cup of freshly brewed joe.

 Life feels a little boring